How Does Google Analytics Impact Your Website Ranking

 — Jordan O’Connor (@jdnoc) July 28, 2020

-On the other hand, John Müller, Google’s Webmaster Analyst, stepped in to explains the Google Analytic Theory.
+On the other hand, John Müller, Google’s Webmaster Analyst, stepped in to explain the Google Analytic Theory.
 He said:

 We don’t use Google Analytics in Search, and Google Analytics & Search Console track data quite differently.
 SC tracks what’s shown in Search, GA tracks what happens when a user goes to a site.
 There’s overlap, but it’s not exact.